farant/catholic-3rd-millennium/README.md

 12. Why are governments that are imperfect in scope ripe for demonic manipulation?
 12.1.
 Demons generally are able to succeed at severely corrupting a small number of
-      people, succeed at moderately corrupting a moderate number of people, and to succeed at lying to a great number of people.
+      people, succeed at moderately corrupting a moderate number of people, and to succeed in lying to a great number of people.
 12.2.
 In a human system are the inviduals demons target for severe corruption distributed
       at random?
 12.2.1.
 No, in a human system demons will specifically target the individuals with the